 - Negotiating to extend the length of the stay during the peak of the COVID-19 pandemic

-- Setting the family up with a pre-paid Mastercard to cover living expenses which was registered, activated and loaded on time as well as explained to the family
+- Setting the family up with a pre-paid Mastercard to cover living expenses, which was registered, activated and loaded on time as well as explained to the family

 - Overcoming the language barrier by including the Study Co-ordinator in our telephone communication with the family, and translating all our emails before sending them

 We delivered everything that was asked of us by the client, despite several exceptional challenges.
-We stayed true to our values that excellent teamwork and prioritising patient satisfaction only ever deliver an excellent result, even in a challenging situation.
+We stayed true to our values that great teamwork and prioritising patient satisfaction only ever deliver an excellent result, even in a challenging situation.

 Our patientprimary travel team showed their amazing negotiation skills by extending the family’s stay in the same apartment, even though it was meant to be let to a different family.